 Jack Dorsey, co-founder and former CEO of Twitter, starts each day with 30 minutes of meditation.

-Mahatma Gandhi used meditation to bring down an entire empire.
+Mahatma Gandhi used meditation to bring down an empire.
 He said:

-“I meditate for every morning an hour.
-And when my workload is especially high I get up an hour earlier and I meditate for two hours.”
+“I meditate for an hour every morning.
+And if my workload is especially high then I get up an hour earlier and meditate for two hours.”

 You can sign up to daily posts here.